by Jenny Thompson, PhD, Director of Education

 It did not pass off.
 From late September through October, the epidemic spread quickly.
 By mid-October, the Chicago Defender announced: “Spanish Plague Raging in Chicago.”

-The next six weeks constituted the deadliest period of the spread of the disease.
+The next six weeks constituted the deadliest period of the spread of the epidemic.
 Like a wildfire it took off unchecked.

 On September 23, the city of Evanston recorded its first influenza case.
 Just four days earlier, influenza had been reported as having sickened six students enrolled in army training programs at Northwestern University.
 A “strict quarantine of barracks” was ordered.